×

 People living in Mt.
 Moritz were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "When moving to Mt.
 Moritz, you should pack lightweight and breathable clothing due to the tropical climate.
 Include items such as shorts, t-shirts, and sundresses.
 Don't forget to pack a few light sweaters or jackets for cooler evenings.
 Swimwear is essential for enjoying the beautiful beaches, and you should also pack a good quality sunscreen, sunglasses, and a hat to protect yourself from the sun.
 Comfortable walking shoes are a must for exploring the local area, and you might also want to pack hiking boots if you plan on taking advantage of the island's hiking trails.
 Remember to pack all necessary toiletries, including insect repellent to protect against mosquitoes.
 If you take prescription medication, be sure to bring enough to last for your initial period of settling in, as it might take some time to arrange local healthcare provisions.
 Pack your important documents, such as your passport, driver's license, and any necessary immigration paperwork.
 You might also want to bring some home comforts, such as favorite snacks, books, or photos, to help you settle into your new home.
-Lastly, don't forget to pack a universal power adapter for your electronic devices, as the power outlets in Grenada may be different from those in your home country," remarked one expat living in Mt.
-Moritz, Grenada.
+Lastly, don't forget to pack a universal power adapter for your electronic devices, as the power outlets in Grenada may be different from those in your home country," wrote a member in Mt.
+Moritz.

 Where should I setup a bank account in Mt.
 Moritz?